 Airport body scanners are unable to see tampons or menstrual cups.

 This is because the scanners are unable to penetrate the body, just clothes instead, and also do not provide an anatomically correct image either.

-Can Airport Body Scanners Detect Tumors and Other Medical Problems?
+Airport Body Scanners Have Detected Tumors and Other Medical Problems

 Airport body scanners can detect tumors and some other medical problems because they use radiofrequency waves to scan for abnormalities or bulges on passengers.